facebook tracking

 Exterior landscape maintenance

 4. Seasonal Clean-Up: In Colorado and many surrounding states, fall means an abundance of leaves shed from trees everywhere.
-At the end of fall, it’s important to remove leaves and debris from the roof and gutters to prevent possible ice dams
+At the end of fall, it’s important to remove leaves and debris from the roof and gutters to prevent possible implications of improper drainage.

-Maintaining the landscaping and outdoor spaces of your property is just as important as the building itself.
+Maintaining your property’s landscaping and outdoor spaces is just as important as maintaining the building itself.
 Well-kept grounds improve curb appeal, making your property more inviting.
-In addition to those regular yard work tasks, inspections should be completed to ensure walkways and patios are clear and in good shape.
+In addition to regular yard work tasks, inspections should be completed to ensure walkways and patios are clear and in good shape.
 While time-consuming, these efforts not only make the property appealing but can also increase its value and attract more tenants.

 Siding and exterior walls

-Spring is a great time to schedule an annual inspection of the exterior walls and the siding of your community.
+Spring is a great time to schedule an annual inspection of your community’s exterior walls and siding.
 Power washing can help create a clean, crisp impression for community visitors.
 Furthermore, a thorough inspection of the siding, window trim, fascia, and soffits should be completed for any signs of damage or wear.
 These signs include cracks, peeling paint, or rotted caulking.
 If any of these items are found during these regularly scheduled inspections, they should be repaired immediately to prevent additional damage.
 In the end, a small amount of preventative maintenance could save much more by preventing extensive and expensive repairs in the long run, such as water damage and rot.
+When repainting or replacing siding, consider meeting with a professional siding company to find out what the local siding trends are in your area.
+Exterior renovation is a long-term investment, and making informed decisions is much more important.

 Parking areas